 In our lessons thus far, we have created Isshuike & Nishuike Shoka Shofutai as well as Shoka Shimputai designs.
 In this lesson we will focus on Sanshuike Shoka Shofutai (3 materials) and a Free Style emphasizing either lines, dots, surface or mass.

-Below are three Sanshuike Shoka designs from our 2017 workshop with Professor Nakamura – please note the different vase styles and the variety of material.
+Below are three Sanshuike Shoka designs – please note the different vase styles and the variety of material.

 Below are designs from our chapter members emphasizing surface, mass and or lines.